free things to do in New York City

 Workshop | Interview with Confidence

-Interactive sessions for career coaching, skill-building, peer feedback, networking and to help you stay focused on your goals.
-In this five-week series, we’ll explore all stages of the job search and learn proven techniques to accelerate your work.
+Interactive sessions for career coaching, skill-building, peer feedback, networking and to help you stay more focused on your goals.
+In this five-week series, we’ll explore all stages of the job search and learn proven techniques to accelerate your work. less

 New York City, NY; NYC